Gov. Wolf Announces Most COVID-19 Mitigation Orders Will Be Lifted By May 31

 The requirements that have been in place for hospitals and long-term care facilities will continue to be in effect and will not be affected by the May 31 easing of restrictions.

-The Proclamation of Disaster Emergency for the COVID-19 pandemic issued by Governor Wolf remains in place.MORE NEWS: President Joe Biden Sets Goal Of Vaccinating 70% Of American Adults By July 4
+The Proclamation of Disaster Emergency for the COVID-19 pandemic issued by Governor Wolf remains in place.READ MORE: COVID Classroom Challenges: North Hills Teacher In The Running For NHL's Teacher Of The Year